Why Hair Turns Gray

 Gray hair is really hair with reduced melanin, while white hair completely lacks it.
 That’s partly because of a gradual decline in the number of stem cells that mature to become melanin-producing cells.
 Scientists aren’t sure why.
 The cells may wear out, become damaged, or lose the support systems meant to keep them working.
 Genes are also a factor, since they help control melanin production.

-Probably not.
 Historical accounts claim jailed British statesman Sir Thomas More and French queen Marie Antoinette went white overnight while awaiting execution.
-But dermatologists say the likely explanation is either that their vegetable- or mineral-based hair dye washed away, or that they had alopecia areata, an autoimmune disease that can be triggered by stress and causes pigmented hair to rapidly fall out but doesn’t affect white hairs, creating the illusion of a sudden color change.
+But dermatologists say the likely explanation is either that their vegetable- or mineral- based hair dye washed away, or that they had alopecia areata, an autoimmune disease that can be triggered by stress and causes pigmented hair to rapidly fall out but doesn’t affect white hairs, creating the illusion of a sudden color change.

 Maybe.
 Researchers examining gray hair have found evidence of “free radicals” — damaging chemicals caused by stress, smoking, inflammation or radiation exposure, among other things — and propose that they’re responsible for destroying pigment-producing melanocyte stem cells.
 But there’s no conclusive proof.